 This video highlights research conducted at Woods Hole on how heat absorbed by the ocean and changes of ocean chemistry from human activities could lead to a tipping point for marine life and ecosystems.
 Includes ice bath experiment that models the tipping point of Arctic sea ice.

 This short video from Climate Central explains the technology used to monitor changes in Arctic sea ice.
 Long-term tracking (since the late 1970's) shows Arctic sea ice has been on a steady decline and this could have significant implications for global temperatures.

-This is the first of nine lessons in the Visualizing and Understanding the Science of Climate Change website.
-This lesson is an introduction to Earth's climate and covers key principles regarding Earth's unique climate, atmosphere, and regional and temporal climate differences.
+This is the seventh of nine lessons in the 'Visualizing and Understanding the Science of Climate Change' website.
+This lesson addresses climate feedback loops and how these loops help drive and regulate Earth's unique climate system.

 In this activity, students will use oxygen isotope values of two species of modern coral to reconstruct ambient water temperature over a four-year period.
 They use Microsoft Excel, or similar application, to create a spreadsheet of temperature values calculated from the isotope values of the corals by means of an algebraic equation.
 Students then use correlation and regression techniques to determine whether isotope records can be considered to be good proxies for records of past temperatures.

 This video, from Yale Climate Connections, explores the 2014 melting of the West Antarctic ice sheet that captured headlines.
 Interviews, animations, and news broadcasts explore what the melting meant for both the future of some of the Antarctic glaciers and sea level rise, and informs the viewer how seafloor terrain influences the speed of ice sheet melt.